top of page

 • Increased Cortisol Levels: An unbalanced gut can raise levels of the stress hormone cortisol, which is known to interfere with deep and restorative sleep.

-• Inflammation and Brain Function: Dysbiosis can also trigger systemic inflammation, which can affect the brain’s ability to regulate circadian rhythms and transition between sleep stages—further contributing to insomnia and poor sleep quality.
+• Inflammation and Brain Function: Dysbiosis can also trigger systemic inflammation, which can affect the brain’s ability to regulate circadian rhythms and transition between sleep stages, further contributing to insomnia and poor sleep quality.

-• Bi-directional Effects: Interestingly, the relationship may go both ways.
+• Bidirectional Effects: Interestingly, the relationship may go both ways.
 Insomnia itself may influence the composition of the gut microbiome, potentially worsening the imbalance and creating a feedback loop of poor sleep and microbial disruption.

-In short: while not every case of insomnia is caused by gut issues, poor gut health may be a hidden factor—especially in cases of chronic, unexplained sleep problems.
+In short: while not every case of insomnia is caused by gut issues, poor gut health may be a hidden factor, especially in cases of chronic, unexplained sleep problems.

-Can Gut Bacteria Trigger Nightmares?
+Can Gut Bacteria Influence Dreams and Nightmares?

 Getting Better Sleep: Strengthening the Gut-Sleep Connection